Lunarmagpie/.github/README.md

-I like functional programming.
-I hate dysfunctional programming.
+I prefer my code to be dysfunctional over inherently bad.